-The forest mansion house known here was built by either Thomas Bradford, who had Ashdown Park in 1815, or by Rear Admiral The Honourable Jacob Henniker who Owned and occupied Ashdown Park from 1822.
-At the time the State comprised 3563 acres and included Pippingford Park, Old Lodge and the Army Training Ground.
+The forest mansion house known here was built by either Thomas Bradford, who had Ashdown Park in 1815, or by Rear Admiral The Honourable Jacob Henniker who owned and occupied Ashdown Park from 1822.
+At the time the State comprised of 3,563 acres and included Pippingford Park, Old Lodge and the Army Training Ground.

 In 1867 Mr Thomas Charles Thompson, Member of Parliament for Durham, bought the Estate.
 After purchase, he demolished the existing Henniker mansion, except possibly the cellars, and built the House which forms the central section of the building as it is now.
 The grounds were then laid out and some fine specimen trees planted.
 The stream, which originates near Wych Cross, was dammed to make fords.

-In 1886 he added the little Church of St Richard de Wych to the east of the present Estate so that the family, when at Ashdown, and the people of the place, could worship there and so save the three mile walk to Hartfield.
+In 1886 he added the little Church of St Richard de Wych to the east of the present estate so that the family, when at Ashdown, and the people of the place, could worship there and so save the three-mile walk to Hartfield.
 This small Church fell into disrepair and was demolished in the 1970’s.
 Mr Thompson also built a School Room and School House for the local children and provided free lunches for them.
-This School closed in 1943 and is now used as staff accommodation.
+This School closed in 1943 and is used today as staff accommodation.

 Captain Fisher had vacated the house by 1914 and for the duration of the War it was taken over by Lady Brassey who turned it, together with her own house at Chapelwood Manor; Chelwood Gate, into a Hospital and Convalescent Home for Belgian Army Officers.